ElixirSeattle/tanx/README.md

 Now you can visit `localhost:4000` from your browser.

-## Production deployment with Google Container Engine
+## Production deployment with Google Kubernetes Engine

-This procedure will guide you through building the tanx server as an OTP release in a Docker image, and deploying that image to Kubernetes via Google Container Engine.
+This procedure will guide you through building the tanx server as an OTP release in a Docker image, and deploying that image to Kubernetes via Google Kubernetes Engine.

 ### Prerequisites

 1. Set up a project on [Google Cloud Console](http://cloud.google.com/console) if you don't have one, and enable billing.

-2. Enable the Google Container Engine API and Container Builder API.
-In the cloud console, pull down the left nav and go to "APIs and services".

-3. Install the [Google Cloud SDK](https://cloud.google.com/sdk/) on your workstation if you don't have it.
+2. Install the [Google Cloud SDK](https://cloud.google.com/sdk/) on your workstation if you don't have it.
 This includes:

     1. Install gcloud.
 See the [quickstarts](https://cloud.google.com/sdk/docs/quickstarts) if you need instructions.

     2. Install kubectl, the command line for controlling Kubernetes:

-        `gcloud components install kubectl`
+            gcloud components install kubectl

-    3. Log in: `gcloud auth login`
+    3. Log in using gcloud so it can access your cloud account and resources.

+            gcloud auth login

-4. Configure gcloud for your project.
+3. Configure gcloud for your project.

+    1. Set the default project:

-    1. Make sure gcloud points to your project: `gcloud config set project <your-project-id>`
+            gcloud config set project *<your-project-id>*

     2. Set a default zone (i.e. data center location).
-I think "us-central1-c" is a good one. `gcloud config set compute/zone us-central1-c`
+I think "us-central1-c" is a good one.

+            gcloud config set compute/zone us-central1-c

+4. Enable the Kubernetes Engine API and Container Builder API, using the following commands:

+        gcloud services enable container.googleapis.com
+        gcloud services enable cloudbuild.googleapis.com

 5. Optional: if you want to do local builds,
     [install Docker](https://docs.docker.com/installation/).
 This is not